 Typically, spouses do not remain on the same health insurance plan after the divorce.
 While you should not be altering or removing names from your policy during the divorce, you should be thinking about what you will want to do after the divorce as far as insurance is concerned.
 Will you be providing health insurance for your children?
 Can you afford to do so?
-Begin to price plans that are available to you both on the open market, government market and through your employer.
-That way you can come ready to negotiate based on those costs when you and your spouse attend mediation.
+Begin to price plans available to you both on the open market, government market, and through your employer.
+That way, you can come ready to negotiate based on those costs when you and your spouse attend mediation.

 What happens to life insurance in a Texas divorce?

-If you have life insurance set up at the time of your divorce then you need to check and see who is listed as the beneficiary under that policy.
-You should also check the policy pay out.
-It may be that you bought life insurance many years ago and the amount of insurance you have now is no longer sufficient compared to your assets and income.
-You may need to contact the insurance company and see if they can tack some money onto your current level of benefits or you may need to purchase a supplemental policy.
+If you have life insurance set up at the time of your divorce, then you need to check and see who is listed as the beneficiary under that policy.
+You should also check the policy payout.
+It may be that you bought life insurance many years ago, and the amount of insurance you have now is no longer sufficient compared to your assets and income.
+You may need to contact the insurance company and see if they can tack some money onto your current level of benefits, or you may need to purchase a supplemental policy.

 Before you go and do any of these steps, I would recommend that you check with your attorney first to make sure that you are in the clear to do so.
 Some temporary orders will bar you from changing your life insurance policy until the end of a case.
 You will often be required to purchase life insurance if you do not have any to make sure there is the income available to an ex-spouse to whom you pay child support.
 Also, if you have a special needs child, the amount of life insurance you take out may need to be higher than the 10-12 times your income number I mentioned a moment ago.